minisciencegirl/Introduction-to-R/README.md

 # Introduction-to-R

 This is the repo that will house our Introduction to R workshop materials.
-We have developed this workshop after running the UBC R Study Group for many years, as well as teaching/ helping at various Software Carpentry workshops.
+We have developed this workshop after running the UBC R Study Group for many years, as well as teaching/ helping at various Software Carpentry Workshops.

 Our lesson plan consists of the following:
 1) Introducing learners to R Studio, working directory organization and R Project